 Jennifer Ebert, Digital Editor

 Hello.
-I am the Digital Editor for Homes & Gardens online.
-My adoration and love for interiors started many years ago, and before starting this position I had completed various short courses at KLC Design School, as well as working across LivingEtc, 25 Beautiful Homes, Country Homes & Interiors, and Style at Home.
+I am the Digital Editor of Homes & Gardens online.
+My adoration and love for interiors started many years ago, and before starting this position I had completed various short courses at KLC Design School, as well as working across Ideal Home, LivingEtc, 25 Beautiful Homes, Country Homes & Interiors, and Style at Home.

 When the opportunity to work on such a prestigious, influential brand came up, I just couldn't pass up on the offer.
 Homes & Gardens is the most beautiful and inspirational home interiors magazine, and what better year to launch than during its glorious centenary year.

 I absolutely adore Rockett St George for eclectic, quirky finds that are guaranteed to make a statement.
-I also love Liberty London for beautiful fabrics, high-end fashion and luxury beauty.
+And, Liberty London for beautiful fabrics, high-end fashion and luxury beauty.

 I have always admired the work of florists Aesme.
 The sisters create unique whimsical arrangements using home-grown and foraged flowers and foliage.
 Another favourite is Lucinda Oakes.
 Her paintings and hand-crafted silks are simply magical.

-Botanical and leaf prints are personal favourites of mine.
+Botanical and animal motif designs are personal favorites of mine.
 Imagine living in a house where the décor makes you feel like you are on holiday all the time?
 Dreamy!